RP Photonics logo

 Definition: a group of techniques for achieving efficient nonlinear interactions in a medium

-where k1 and k2 are the wavenumbers of the fundamental and second-harmonic beam, respectively.
-Without chromatic dispersion, k2 = 2 k1 would hold, so that the phase mismatch vanishes.
+where <$k_1$> and <$k_2$> are the wavenumbers of the fundamental and second-harmonic beam, respectively.
+Without chromatic dispersion, <$k_2 = 2 k_1$> would hold, so that the phase mismatch vanishes.
 However, dispersion generally causes a non-zero phase mismatch (Figure 1) if no special measures (as discussed below) are taken to avoid this.

 phase mismatch for second-harmonic generation

-Figure 1: Phase mismatch for second-harmonic generation.
 Due to chromatic dispersion, the wavenumber of the second harmonic is more than twice as large as that for the fundamental wave.
-This can be avoided e.g. by choosing a different polarization in a birefringent crystal (→ birefringent phase matching, see below).
+This can be avoided, e.g., by choosing a different polarization in a birefringent crystal (→ birefringent phase matching).

 phase matching

-Figure 2: Growth of second-harmonic power in a crystal along the propagation direction, assuming a constant pump intensity.
 Solid curve: phase-matched case, with the power growing in proportion to the square of the propagation distance.
-Dotted curve: non phase-matched case, with the second-harmonic power oscillating between zero and a small value.
+Dashed curve: non phase-matched case, with the second-harmonic power oscillating between zero and a small value.

 Phase-matching Curves